-- The UIM suggest aggressive use of the Web and media instead of prints/posters on paper. a) - Do not attach posters to trees, in country areas and/or protected urban-sites nor in places and areas which b) are not appropriate. - Place billboards only after having obtained permission from the owner of the property. c) - Take local and governmental regulations into account when placing billboards. d) - Do not distribute leaflets/pamphlets under windscreen wipers of cars, on powerboats, nor to spectators (do e) not allow others to do so during your event).
+- The UIM suggest aggressive Use of the Web and media instead of prints/posters on paper. - b) Do not attach posters to trees, in country areas and/or protected urban-sites nor in places and areas which are not appropriate. - c) Place billboards only after having obtained permission from the owner of the property. - d) Take local and governmental regulations into account when placing billboards. - Do not distribute leaflets/pamphlets under windscreen wipers of cars, on powerboats, nor to spectators (do not allow others to do so during your event).